 Plus23 comes with multiple functions for ease of use.
-For example, it allows you to resize images by dragging, align them, add videos and pricing options, save proposals as templates and PDF files, etc. Each proposal can have its own area of comments.
+For example, it allows you to resize images by dragging, aligning them, adding videos and pricing options, saving proposals as templates and PDF files, etc. Each proposal can have its own area of comments.
 Besides text, it’s possible to attach photos and videos to comments.
-When it comes to joining forces with your team, you can import an address book, control an access to individual proposals, share templates, etc. The Plus23 dashboard gives an access to activity records and proposals by the user or stages.
+When it comes to joining forces with your team, you can import an address book, control access to individual proposals, share templates, etc. The Plus23 dashboard gives access to activity records and proposals by the user or stages.

 The tool doesn’t provide mobile support at the moment, so reaching clients on the go will be a challenge with it.
-Also keep in mind that the free plan limits you to only 100MB storage and one-user account.
+Also, keep in mind that the free plan limits you to only 100MB of storage and one user account.

 ProposalPad is an online proposal system meant for small business owners.
 Its dashboard allows users to track the number of testimonials and references and the percentage of accepted proposals.
 For ease of use, all the contacts can be managed in one place.
 If you have a contact list in another app, you can import it to ProposalPad.
 Speaking about configuration, it’s possible to change settings once or create multiple configuration files for proposals of different types.

-The free basic plan of ProposalPad is limited to 20 MB storage, 1 template, 1 font, 4 portfolio items, and 1 page for testimonials, references, terms, and process.
-Within the free plan, you can’t change the layout alignment, font and accent colors.
+The free basic plan of ProposalPad is limited to 20 MB of storage, 1 template, 1 font, 4 portfolio items, and 1 page for testimonials, references, terms, and processes.
+Within the free plan, you can’t change the layout alignment, font, and accent colors.
 The option of online client sign-off is locked as well.

 Subscribe to our newsletter and access exclusive content and offers available only to MonsterPost subscribers.